 Recommended Audience: C for Christmas!
 And cookies!
 That’s good enough for me.

-Plot: Some of Ash and Misty’s Pokemon are left alone on a beach, I can only assume because their Trainers are irresponsible, and they go to a mansion and meet some Pokemon who live there.
+Plot: Some of Ash and Misty’s Pokemon are left alone on a beach, I can only assume because their Trainers are irresponsible.
+They go to a mansion and meet some Pokemon who live there.
 They decide to play Hide and Seek, but the game is interrupted by a psychotic lawnmower.

 Breakdown: I only watched this short like once or twice before on my DVD because the disk messed up on the short for some reason.
 Every time I tried to play it afterward I’d get a stuttering effect.
 I really don’t remember this short very much…..except for the theme song.
 The theme song is yet another ear worm that 4Kids forged, but I’ll get to that in a minute.